 I’ve held roles in Engineering and Product at venture-funded startups in Silicon Valley, as well as at IBM Almaden Research.
 At Almaden I was part of the User Experience Research (USER) group, where I published 8 original research papers at top-tier human computer interaction conferences and obtained several patents in the areas of consumer product research and email filtering.

 The majority of my recent technical experience has been in e-commerce and marketplaces, including: cart and ordering, backend billing and payments, shipping, fraud detection, affiliate programs and APIs.

-I have a BS with Honors and MS in Computer Science from the University of North Carolina at Chapel Hill where my research focused on both distributed systems and human computer interaction.
+I have a BS with Honors and MS in Computer Science from the University of North Carolina at Chapel Hill, where my research focused on both distributed systems and human computer interaction.
 In late 2014, I was invited back to Chapel Hill as part of the Distinguished Alumni Speaker Series, where I spoke on Lessons From the Real World: Software Engineering (slides, video).

-I sit on the advisory board for the Computer History Museum.
-I am head of the Growth and Engagement Committee, where I lead the effort on use data to quantify and improve awareness about the museum among young professionals.
-I have moderated panel discussions and organized speaking events centered around the museum's "Future History Makers" event series, which have included the founders of startups such as Uber, TaskRabbit, Eventbrite, AirBnB, Getaround, CloudFlare and many others.
+I sit on the NextGen Advisory Board for the Computer History Museum as head of the Growth and Engagement Committee, leading the effort on use data to quantify and improve awareness about the museum among young professionals.
+I have also moderated and led panel discussions, as well as organized events in the museum's "Future History Makers" event series, which have included the founders of startups such as Uber, TaskRabbit, Eventbrite, Airbnb, Getaround, CloudFlare and many others.

-Last but not least, I site on the industry advisory board for the California Polytechnic State University's Computer Science Industry Advisory Board, helping to shape Computer Science curriculum for the next generation of engineers.
+I also sit on the Industry Advisory Board for the California Polytechnic State University's Computer Science Department, helping to shape the computer science curriculum for the next generation of engineers.
 I'm proud to have also helped create a mentorship program connecting industry board members with women studying computer science.

-I am married to Luis Cheng-Guajardo and live in Silicon Valley.
+I am married to Luis Cheng-Guajardo and live in Silicon Valley, California.